SaraMehlis/QuickBites/README.md

   <li>Websites:</li>
   <ul>
-  <li>  GitHub is used as the respository for the projects code also used to create issues and Kanban board.</li>
+  <li>  GitHub is used as the repository for the projects code also used to create issues and Kanban board.</li>
   <li>  GitPod is used as a workspace.</li>
   <li>  Google font is used to import fonts.</li>
-  <li>  Fontawsome is used to add icons for UX purposes.</li>
+  <li>  Fontawesome is used to add icons for UX purposes.</li>
   <li>  Favicon.io is used to create favicon.</li>
   <li>  Contrast Checker is used for accessibility and readability.</li>
  </ul>